AlexanderDilthey/MHC-PRG/README.md

 To install the package, please follow this procedure:

-1. Download the MHC-PRG data package (http://birch.well.ox.ac.uk/MHC-PRG.tar.gz - c.
+1. If you want to reproduce results from our paper, download the MHC-PRG data package (http://birch.well.ox.ac.uk/MHC-PRG.tar.gz - c.
 213GB), which will also set up the right file structure.
 We assume that you have uncompressed the data into ~/MHC-PRG.

+   If you are only interested in HLA typing, ignore the MHC-PRG data package (there is a separate HLA*PRG data package to be downloaded later, see https://github.com/AlexanderDilthey/MHC-PRG/blob/master/HLA-PRG.md).

+   Instead, manually create the directory structure for the build (you can of course install into any other directory than ~/MHC-PRG):

+   mkdir ~/MHC-PRG
+   mkdir ~/MHC-PRG/src
+   mkdir ~/MHC-PRG/obj
+   mkdir ~/MHC-PRG/bin
+   mkdir ~/MHC-PRG/tmp
+   mkdir ~/MHC-PRG/tmp2
+   mkdir ~/MHC-PRG/tmp2/GS_nextGen
+   mkdir ~/MHC-PRG/tmp2/GS_nextGen/hla

 2. Now, cd into the directory ~/MHC-PRG/src.
 Use git to clone a copy of this repository into the src directory.

-3. Install all other programs that MHC-PRG depends on (see list below).
+3. Install all other programs / libraries that MHC-PRG depends on (see list below).
+Note that this list is much reduced for HLA typing only.

 4. Modify the makefile so that MHC-PRG compiles on your machine (see below).